-Since the time Trenton and Monguagon Township were originally populated by Europeans, the French have been a presence.
+Since the time Detroit was settled in 1701 by Cadillac, the French have been a presence in southeastern Michigan.
 The first census in which Monguagon Township was specified (1840), Trenton had 276 inhabitants, including families of Metties, Duquettes, Girards, Reaumes, Raymonds, and Bushas.
 In the 1830 census, Truaxes, Vreelands and Metties, already lived outside Detroit proper.
+Virtually all those listed in the 1796 census of the River Raisin were French.

-Throughout the years up until 1930, the French have been about a quarter to a half of the population.
+Throughout the years up until 1930, the French have been a substantial part of the southeastern Michigan population.

-I am creating this website as a means to get information about all the French families in Trenton in one place.
+I am creating this website as a means to get information about all my French families in one place.

-My own ancestry includes Venier (Vigneux), Burbo (Bourbeau), LaBelle, Reno (Renaud), and Mayville (Miville).
+My own ancestry includes Venier (Vigneux), Burbo (Bourbeau), LaBelle, Reno (Renaud), and Mayville (Miville), Chenevert (Shinevar, Chinevere), and Beaudrie (Boudrie).
 As can be seen, many French names were anglicized over the years.
 Some other examples are:

 Mitchell (Michel), Beaudrie, Boudrie (Beaudry), LaFeve, Lafee (Lefebvre), Amo (Ameau), Mexicotte, Mexico(Massicotte), Brow (Brault), Rushlow (Rocheleau), Jambo (Jambeau), Laura (L'Heureux)